Bridgetek/EveApps-BT82X/README.md

-# EveApps 2.0
+# EveApps-BT82X

-EveApps 2.0 is a collection of applications that use Eve Series chip (BT820) for reference purposes.
-The collection includes 10 sample applications, all written in ANSI C code, and the complete source code is provided.
+EveApps-BT82X is a collection of applications designed as reference resources for Bridgetek's 5th-generation graphics controller, the BT82X.

+The collection is divided into two categories: **Sample** and **Demo** applications.
+Both are written in ANSI C, with complete source code provided.

-The sample applications are intended for instructional purposes, focusing on individual display lists or commands.
+- **Sample applications** focus on instructional use, demonstrating individual display lists or commands.
+- **Demo applications** are more complex, closely resembling real-world projects.
+(To be updated)

-All the applications rely on a set of common files located under the "common" folder.
-Each application has a subfolder named "project," which contains the project file necessary for building the application with the toolchain.
+All applications rely on shared resources located in the "common" folder.

+Each application includes a "project" subfolder containing the necessary files for building the application using the MS Visual Studio 2022.

-Users are expected to be familiar with the programming guide and data sheet for the Eve Series chips.
+Users are expected to have familiarity with the BT82X programming guide and datasheet.